aerickt/steno-dictionaries/README.md

     - e.g., `PHE/PHOR/RAOEUZ` would not be correct as it doubles the R
  - Strokes after the initial one should not begin with a vowel
     - e.g., `PHEPL/OR/AOEUZ` is incorrect, the last two strokes begin with vowels
+    - Apart from suffix strokes which are special
+      - e.g., `AER` → "-ary"

 There are, of course, exceptions to these rules which are covered later.
 I will refer to this style as the "normal" splitting method.